 What Does a White Wisteria Symbolize?

-White wisteria flowers usually are meant to be viewed as a symbol of spirituality, purity, and innocence.
+Similar to white roses, white wisteria flowers usually are meant to be viewed as a symbol of spirituality, purity, and innocence.

 What Does a Blue Wisteria Symbolize?